-In addition to our efforts to extend infrastructure improvements to our developing areas we will continue present efforts in the older neighborhoods.
+In addition to our efforts to extend infrastructure improvements to our developing areas we will continue present efforts in our older neighborhoods.
 The CIP commits substantial resources to resolve stormwater, sanitary sewer and paving issues in the Valley Junction area.
-The consultant report was finished in 2009 and construction will start in the 2010-11 fiscal cycle.
+Additionally, the following major projects are recommended for funding and construction in the 2011-12 FY: